Eggs & Dairy

 - Low-fat or skim milk works better when you want similar protein with fewer calories.

-Milk for Muscle Gain and Recovery
+Milk for Muscle Gain, Recovery, and Breakfast

 - For a post-workout shake, milk plus whey can quickly move the drink into the 30-45 g protein range.